 28. Take a Wine Tour

 There are numerous day trips that operate out of Paris, taking guests to small villages with local wineries and vineyards.
-If you don’t have time for a full tour, opt for a tasting at O Chateau instead.
+We always say you can never go wrong with a wine tour!

 29. Wine Hunt at Caves Auge